The River (Bruce Springsteen album)

 The River is the fifth studio album by the American singer-songwriter Bruce Springsteen, released as a double album on October 17, 1980, through Columbia Records.
-The album was Springsteen's attempt to make a record that captured the E Street Band's live sound.
+The album was Springsteen's attempt to capture the E Street Band's live sound on record.
 Co-produced by Springsteen, his manager Jon Landau, and bandmate Steven Van Zandt, the recording sessions lasted 18 months in New York City from March 1979 to August 1980.
-Springsteen originally planned to release a single LP, The Ties That Bind, in late 1979, before deciding it did not fit his vision and scrapping it.
+Springsteen originally planned to release a single LP, The Ties That Bind, in late 1979, before deciding it did not fit his vision and scrapped it.
 Over 50 songs were recorded, with outtakes being released as B-sides, or on compilation albums.

 The River is a heartland rock and rock and roll record with a live garage-band sound, combining party songs with introspective ballads.
 The lyrics expand on the themes of Springsteen's previous albums Born to Run (1975) and Darkness on the Edge of Town (1978) and mainly focus on love, marriage, and family.
 Springsteen took inspiration from the writer Flannery O'Connor for the characterizations.
 The cover photograph of Springsteen was taken by Frank Stefanko, who also took the front cover photograph of Darkness on the Edge of Town.

 The River became Springsteen's first album to top the Billboard Top LPs & Tape chart in the US and was his fastest-selling album yet.
 It was also a commercial success elsewhere, topping the chart in Canada and Norway, and reaching number two in the UK.
 It spawned several singles, including "Hungry Heart", a US top ten, "Fade Away", and "The River".
 Springsteen and the E Street Band supported the album on The River Tour from October 1980 to September 1981.

 Upon release, music critics praised the songwriting, the performances of the E Street Band, and the lyrical evolution, while others believed Springsteen was recycling old material and lacking in creativity.
 In later decades, The River has been regarded as one of Springsteen's finest works, although many critics remain divided on the album's consistency.
 It has appeared on best-of lists, while several songs foreshadowed the direction Springsteen took on his next album, the solo effort Nebraska (1982).
 The River was reissued as an expanded box set in 2015, featuring the scrapped single LP, The Ties That Bind, and a documentary detailing the album's making.